Anatomy of a Machine Tending Cell

 According to the Oxford English dictionary, machine tending is "the action of supervising or tending a machine in operation, especially by performing routine checks and maintenance or ensuring the continuous supply of materials, as on a manufacturing production line; frequently with pejorative connotations of undemanding and tedious work."

-To give you a first look at what is involved with a robotic machine tending cell, you may want to take a look at this video.
+To give you a first look at what is involved with a robotic machine tending cell, you may want to take a look at the video above.
 Following, we broke down the anatomy of a machine tending cell to get a better picture of what is involved.

 - CNC Machine: CNC stands for Computer Numerical Control, a machine that can autonomously machine parts.